 On causes of bad breath

 Obviously, bad breath also may be caused by alcohol consumption, tobacco, diet (garlic, onions, sharp spices, sugar and starches feeding acid-producing bacteria), fasting (where the body's efforts at cleansing itself seem to typically include a thickly coated tongue) and even lack of saliva flow or dry mouth.
-Saliva in addition to being a vital link in dental health maintenance and restoration (see Demineralisation/Remineralisation) is also nature's inbuilt mouth rinse that automatically washes odor-causing bacteria from your mouth.

 In rarer cases, bad breath could be a sign of certain medical conditions (postnasal drip, tonsillitis, lung infections, sinusitis, mouth ulcers, digestive disturbances incl. insufficient stomach acid and constipation, and others (I've even seen liver and kidney ailments as well as diabetes mentioned).
-Naturally, in all such instances, the topical and local remedies listed in the following will only work temporarily and the root cause needs to be addressed.

-Other halitosis causes I have seen suggested include damage to the normal non-pathogenic) microorganisms of the oral cavity from drinking chlorinated tap water and/or undergoing antibiotic (Tetracycline) treatment.
-Another theory posits that bad breath is due to anaerobic sulfur-producing bacteria breeding within the tongue and throat and giving off malodorous volatile sulfur compounds.
+Other halitosis causes I have seen suggested include damage to the normal (non-pathogenic) microorganisms of the oral cavity from drinking chlorinated tap water and/or undergoing antibiotic (Tetracycline) treatment.

 Ironically even alcohol-based mouthwashes used to "freshen one's breath" can be a cause of bad breath, since the alcohol can dry your mouth out.
-Without proper salivary flow providing a self-cleansing action, bacteria as mentioned aren't washed away.3
+Without proper salivary flow providing a self-cleansing action, bacteria as mentioned aren't washed away.[3]

 Bad breath natural remedies